JohnRawlins/watch-list/README.md

 ### What is this?

-[Watch List](https://watch-list1.herokuapp.com/) is a web application that assists users with tracking the movies and shows that they are interested in.
+[Watch List](https://watch-list1.herokuapp.com/) is a web application that assists users with keeping track of the movies and shows they're interested in.

 ### Features